Eurydia/project-onyx/README.md

-# project-onyx
+# Project Onyx

 An interpreter and visualizer for Boolean algebra.